eddiezhaor/sys6018-competition-house-prices/README.md

 1. Weighted KNN with euclidean distance  2.
 Weighted KNN with Manhattan distance  3.
 Weighted KNN with Gaussian Kernel

 Karan Kant mainly worked on non_parametric approach and feature selection.
-He tested the performance for categorical data
+He tested the performance for categorical data/dummy variables.

 ## Description:
 code: all codes written by our team